Living With: OCD (Obsessive Compulsive Disorder)

 There are two parts to OCD: obsessions and compulsions.
 Many of the signs of the illness deal with obsessions and compulsory acts.
 Those with OCD usually only have one or two of these signs, but some have a broader range.
 Not all daily rituals result from OCD; some are completely normal worries and fears.
 It is only when these rituals interfere with life or are completely irrational that they are considered to be signs of OCD.

 Obsessions Typical of OCD

 People with OCD may obsess over germs, dirt, toxins and other contaminants.
 They might obsessively think about harming either themselves or others.
 They might be overly sexual, both in thoughts and physical urges.
 Some sufferers feel they must confess everything they do or even think, if they consider it to be forbidden.
-Some religious thoughts are OCD symptoms, especially if they involve moral doubt taken to extremes.
+Some religious thoughts are Obsessive-compulsive disorder symptoms, especially if they involve moral doubt taken to extremes.
 People with OCD often have an overwhelming need to keep things in their proper places.

 Compulsions Typical of OCD